AppliedAcousticsChalmers/auralization-toolbox/README.md

 Performing your own custom auralization typically comprises the following workflow:

 * Define the sampling grid and store it in the required format.
 See the script `create_sampling_grid.m` for details and examples.
 Use the script `plot_grid.m` to visualize your grid.
 * Compute the auralization matrix (a set of filters) for the chosen grid.
-Use the scripts `compute_auralization_matrix_ambisonics.m` and `compute_auralization_matrix_direct.m` for this.
+Use either of the scripts `compute_auralization_matrix_ambisonics.m` or `compute_auralization_matrix_direct.m` for this.
 Note that the computation of a serious auralization matrix is costly and can take a few minutes.
 Serious auralization matrices for direct auralization may even take hours to compute (for one head orientation...).
+The computation with the example data that we provide is quick.
 * Get some acoustic simulation data for the chosen grid and execute the script `perform_auralization.m` to auralize them with your auralization matrix.

 We provide example data that allow you to execute above named scripts out-of-the-box.

 The scripts `compute_auralization_matrix_ambisonics.m` and `compute_auralization_matrix_direct.m` will also create figures similar to Fig. 4 in the JAES manuscript so that you can verify the auralization matrix.
 The script also auralizes example anechoic data using the computed the auralization matrix and stores the binaural signals in audio files.

-See the folders `resources` and `room_data` and the script `compute_auralization_matrix.m` to learn how to perform your own custom auralization.
+See the folder `room_data` to learn what format to bring your own simulation data to convert to to auralize them.

 ## Example Data